How to hire international contractors

 Currency conversionLocal entities

 Unless you plan on using some kind of contractor management system, this process gets very time-consuming, not to mention expensive.
-Between the massive amounts of filing government forms and the hefty currency conversion fees, companies going the manual route should expect several months and thousands of dollars before their contractor is able to begin.
+Between the massive amounts of filing government forms and the hefty currency conversion fees, companies going the manual route should expect several months and thousands of dollars before their contractor can begin working.

-What is the safest way to pay international contractors?
+What is a safe way to pay international contractors?

 When determining how to hire international contractors, you likely have several options in front of you.
-Contractor management platforms provide the greatest degree of utility.
-However, different contracts may involve different levels of need.
+Contractor management platforms offer a greater degree of utility.
+However, different contractors may involve different levels of need.

 The table below outlines the four central payment options for paying international contractors (e.g., contractor management platforms, freelancer marketplaces, bank transfers, and digital wallets), comparing them across several key tools for hiring and managing contracts.